 - Holographic & Premium Finishes: As demonstrated by Alaska Airlines, cards with special finishes are perceived as higher quality and are more desirable to modern collectors.

-Top 5 Most Valuable Pilot Trading Cards to Watch in 2025
+Top 5 Most Valuable Pilot Trading Cards (2025-2026 Market Watch)

 | Rank | Card Name & Number | Status | Reason for Value |